 The Master of Science in Molecular Life Sciences is intended for students who are curious, motivated, and enthusiastic about the exploration of life through the application of methods in experimental biology.

 The Master program offers in-depth training in the areas of molecular genetics, genomics, cell and developmental biology.
 We propose in particular specialised courses on the interactions of molecules within networks that control the life of micro-organisms, plants, animals and man.
 Considerable attention is dedicated to the learning and application of advanced techniques in genome sequencing and annotation.
-The course also includes instruction in scientific writing.
+In another class, you will learn how to write a literature review and a grant application.

 Master of Science (MSc) in Molecular Life Sciences, specialisation "Bioinformatics", "Microbiology" or "Integrative Biology".